Medical Billing Specialist with Electronic Health Records (Vouchers Included)

 - Software must be installed and fully operational before the course begins.

 - Email capabilities and access to a personal email account.

 Instructional Material Requirements:

 The instructional materials required for this course are included in enrollment and will be available online.
-The following textbooks will be shipped to you approximately 7-10 business days after enrollment in Medical Terminology:
+The following digital textbook for the Medical Terminology course are accessed via links in the lessons: